Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new clothes: Lorentz four-vector theorems and scalar theorem

-In this section, proofs are given of Lorentz four-vector and scalar theorems.
+In this section, proofs are given of Lorentz four-vector and scalar theorems, and a simplified analytic example is provided to illustrate how to transform a space integral from one inertial frame to another and to explain why under time-space Lorentz transformation the effect of Lorentz contraction, namely the relativistic effect of lengths of a rigid rod argued by Einstein according to the principle of relativity \cite{r20}, is strictly supported by the principles of classical mathematical analysis.

 Four-vector theorems provide a criterion to judge under what condition the space integrals of the time-\emph{column} elements of a tensor constitute a Lorentz four-vector (Theorem 1) and under what condition the space integrals of the time-\emph{row} elements of a tensor constitute a Lorentz four-vector (Theorem 2), while the scalar theorem provides a criterion to judge under what condition the space integral of the time-element of a four-vector is a Lorentz scalar (Theorem 3).
 The proofs of Theorem 1 and Theorem 2 are very similar, and without loss of generality, only the proof of Theorem 1 is given.

 Suppose that an inertial frame of $X'Y'Z'$ moves uniformly at $\mb{\beta}c$ relatively to the laboratory frame $XYZ$, where $c$ is the vacuum light speed.
 The Lorentz transformation of time-space four-vector $X^{\mu}=(\textbf{x},ct)$ is given by \cite{r6,r7}